Elite One Championship 2003–2004

 The 2003–04 season was second year of the Elite One Championship, the top-level rugby league French Championship.

-The league was previously called the National League 1 from 1958-2002.
+The league was previously called the National League 1 from 1958 to 2002.
 In 2002, the top-level French Rugby League Championship was split into two divisions, Elite One and Elite Two.
 For the 2003–04 season, 10 clubs competed in the Elite One Championship, and no clubs were relegated to, nor promoted from, Elite Two at season's end – the same 10 teams would compete again in the Elite One 2004–05 season.